Road Network Guided Fine-Grained Urban Traffic Flow Inference

 \section{Conclusion}

-In this work, we focus on the task of fine-grained traffic flow inference, which aims to generate fine-grained data from coarse-grained data collected with limited traffic sensors.
-We observe that the traffic flow distribution is very similar to the road network structure, which can be treated as a kind of prior knowledge for traffic flow inference.
+In this work, we focus on the task of fine-grained traffic flow inference, which aims to generate fine-grained data from coarse-grained data collected through limited traffic sensors.
+We observe that the traffic flow distribution is significantly similar to the road network structure, which can be considered as valuable prior knowledge for traffic flow inference.
 To this end, we propose a novel Road-Aware Traffic Flow Magnifier (RATFM) to estimate fine-grained flow under the gaudiness of road network information.
 We construct a high-resolution road network map based on the crawled realistic geographic map and extract the road network feature with a tailor-designed multi-directional 1D convolutional layer.
 The extracted road feature is then incorporated into a stacked residual branch and a transformer architecture to fully learn the short/long-range spatial distribution of fine-grained traffic flow.
 The extensive experiments conducted on three real-world benchmarks show that the proposed RATFM is capable to achieve state-of-the-art performance under various scenarios.